-The Swedish Securities Council consists of a Chair, Vice Chair and no more than 32 other members, each of which is appointed by the board for no more than two years at a time.
+The Council consists of a Chair, one to two Vice Chairs and no more than 32 other members, each of which is appointed by the board for no more than two years at a time.
 The board is to ensure that the Council has a composition that is designed to have the confidence of actors in the stock market and which is appropriate for the duties of the Council.

 Rules of procedure

-The Swedish Securities Council is to establish procedures for its operations in plenary.
+The Council is to establish procedures for its operations in plenary.